philmale/colour-map/README.md

 I use this for selecting light colours, and to mix things up a little so it's not always the same boring light colour there are some ways to find simialar colours and randomly select colours.

 # Install
-Copy the colour_map.jinja file into your config/custom_templates directory in Home Assistant, then anywhere you want to use one or more of the macros in some Jinja template code use:
+Copy the colour_map.jinja file into your config/custom_templates directory in Home Assistant and restart, then anywhere you want to use one or more of the macros in a Jinja template code use:

 ```
 {%- from 'colour_map.jinja' import